Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/Activities/17_ip_lookup_activity/solved/readme.md

 ## Solution Guide: Building an IP Lookup Tool

-- The first step is to create and navigate into the `/03-student/day3/IP_Lookup_Tool` folder on your VM.
+- The first step is to create and navigate into the `/03-student/day3/IP_Lookup_Tool` folder on your virtual machine.
 To do this, run the following command:

   - `cd /03-student/day3/IP_Lookup_Tool`